Penguins are so loved around the world that they seem to have 2 days a year dedicated to them!

 We know that you love high quality products for great prices, so we have an epic offer for you today, Our Penguin Lover Scarfs are light weight and super soft, they come in beautiful pastel colours, either white, light grey, pink or green.
 If you order via the link below you can save $5!

-Every purchase from Ocean Helper supports amazing marine conservation charities, we donate 10% of our sales to a different organisation each month as well as supporting the Billion Baby Turtles project.
+Every purchase from Ocean Helper supports amazing marine conservation charities, we donate 10% of our gross profits to a different organisation each month as well as supporting the Billion Baby Turtles project.